 Birds do not have any hair or fur to keep them warm; instead, they have feathers.
 Feathers keep birds warm and also help insulate them from the water.
 Feathers are important for keeping birds warm and dry but they also have some other important jobs.
 Sometimes they are used to help line a bird’s nest or to insulate eggs that have been laid.
 Feathers are also important in protecting birds.
 They are a great form of camouflage which makes them hard to see and protects against predators.
 Birds such as ducks can coat their feathers in special oils so that they stay dry when in the water.
 Feathers serve lots of important jobs for birds.

-Humans, birds, and other animals with fur are all mammals.
-Mammals are warm-blooded and it is important for them to maintain a certain body temperature to be healthy.
-Hair, fur, and feathers are very important in keeping people and animals warm.
-We can go to the store and buy hats and coats but you probably won’t see an owl or a polar bear at the store buying a sweater.
-Instead, animals have to rely on their fur and feathers to keep them warm and protected from cold weather.
+Birds, like humans and furry mammalians, are warm-blooded, or homeothermic.
+Hair, fur, and feathers help them maintain a certain body temperature and stay healthy.
+We can go to the store and buy hats and coats but you probably won’t see an owl or a polar bear at the store buying a sweater!
+Instead, homeothermic animals have to rely on their fur and feathers to keep them warm and protected from cold weather.
 If you want to learn more about how hair, fur, and feathers keep humans and animals warm, visit the pages below.

 - Home Is Where The Heat Is